Izna

 Izna (stylized in all lowercase) is a South Korean girl group under WakeOne, produced by Teddy Park, that was formed through the Mnet survival show I-Land 2: N/a.
 The group consists of six members: Mai, Bang Jee-min, Koko, Ryu Sa-rang, Choi Jung-eun, and Jeong Sae-bi.
 They debuted on November 25, 2024, with the extended play (EP) N/a.
-Originally a 7-member group, Yoon Ji-yoon departed from the group on August 19, 2025.
+Izna was originally a seven-member group; Yoon Ji-yoon departed from the group on August 19, 2025, due to health-related reasons.

 Name

 Izna is a name that was created from I-Land 2: N/a after finalized 'I2(N/a)'.
 "Anytime, anywhere, anything is me" is the meaning behind the name.

 History

 Formation through I-Land 2: N/a and other activities

 Izna was formed through Mnet's reality competition show I-Land 2, which aired from April 18 to July 4, 2024.
 The show brought contestants from Korea, Japan, and Malaysia, under WakeOne Entertainment, to compete and to debut in a multinational girl group, the first non-temporary girl group under WakeOne Entertainment.
 Out of a small pool of 24 contestants, only seven would be chosen to make the final lineup.
 All the members were announced in the finale episode, which was broadcast live on July 4, 2024, where they'll be active for about seven years.

 Before appearing on the program, several members had already been active in the entertainment industry.
 In 2020, Choi Jung-eun participated in the CJ ENM survival show Cap-Teen but she was eliminated relatively quickly, in the first episode.
 In 2023, Bang Jee-min participated in the Belift Lab survival show R U Next but she was eliminated in the final episode, ranking 7th place, barely missing out on the chance to join Illit.
 Additionally, several other trainees received training under other entertainment companies.
 From 2018 to 2021, Bang Jee-min was a trainee under Source Music, then from 2021 to 2023, she was a Belift Lab trainee.
 From 2022 to 2023, Yoon Ji-yoon was a trainee under The Black Label.
 Lastly, Koko was a trainee under Avex Entertainment.